Dynamics of Dehn Twists in the Outer Automorphism Group of a Free Group: Intersection number

 Note $h^{-1}(s)$ is a union of arcs whose endpoints are contained in the boundary of $A$.
 Because $c \cap s$ is strictly larger than $c' \cap s$, there exists an arc $a$ of $h^{-1}(s)$ that connects two points of $\partial_0$.
 Then one can find a subarc $a_0 \subset \partial_0$ such that $a \cup a_0$ bounds a disk in $A$.
 That is, the union of $h(a)$ and $h(a_0)$ bounds a disk.
 Hence, $c$ and $s$ form a bigon. \end{proof}

 We may focus on an intersection number of two essential tori.
 There are two ways to reduce the number of circles of two essential tori via a homotopy.

-\begin{example} Let $t$ and $t'$ be essential tori. \begin{enumerate} \item Suppose there are disks $D \subset t$ and $D' \subset t'$ such that $D \cup D'$ is a sphere that bounds a $3$-ball.
-(We say $t$ and $t'$ form a \emph{bihedron}.)
-Then one can homotope $t$ by locating $D$ across $D'$, which removes a circle $D \cap D'$.
-Then the number of circles of $t \cap t'$ decreases.
+\begin{example} Let $t$ and $t'$ be essential tori. \begin{enumerate} \item Suppose there exist disks $D \subset t$ and $D' \subset t'$ such that $D \cup D'$ forms a sphere bounding a $3$-ball.
+In this case, $t$ and $t'$ are said to form a \emph{bihedron}.
+By homotoping $t$ across this $3$-ball, one can eliminate the intersection circle $D \cap D'$, thereby reducing the number of intersection circles between $t$ and $t'$.

-\item Suppose there are pairs of pants $P \subset t$ and $P' \subset t'$ such that $P \cup P'$ is a twice-punctured torus whose hole bounds a disk.
-(We say $t$ and $t'$ form a \emph{bigon}.)
-Then one can homotope $t$ by enlarging $P$ so that $P \cap P'$ becomes a circle.
-Then the number of circles of $t \cap t'$ decreases. \end{enumerate} \end{example}
+\item Suppose there are arcs $a \subset t$ and $a' \subset t'$ connecting two distinct intersection circles such that $a \cup a'$ bounds a disk.
+Then $t$ and $t'$ are said to form a \emph{bigon}.
+By homotoping $t$ across this disk, one can reduce the number of intersection circles. \end{enumerate} \end{example}

 The above example applies both to pairs of essential spheres and to pairs consisting of an essential sphere and an essential torus.
 This naturally raises the question of whether forming a bigon or a bihedron is the only obstruction to realizing the intersection number.
 The following result gives a positive answer, which we refer to as the \emph{bigon--bihedron criterion}.